In this article

 How Long Should I Keep Receipts?

 The general recommendation is to keep receipts for at least three years from the date you filed your tax return.
-However, it's advisable to hold onto them for longer, especially for larger purchases or assets you may eventually sell.
+However, it's advisable to hold onto them for seven years to be safe against major audits or loss claims.

 Invoice vs Receipts